-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 The demographic shift has emerged in regions with different populations and political approaches to the pandemic – from Washington state and California to Florida and Texas.
 North Carolina, South Carolina, Arizona, Wisconsin and Colorado also all report clusters that have a larger proportion of young adults than they had previously seen.

-Public health experts say the trend could be explained in several ways.
+Public health experts said the trend could be explained in several ways.
 More people are getting coronavirus tests.
-The criteria for who gets tested, as well as the capacity to test them, has expanded since the beginning of the pandemic.
+The criteria for who gets tested as well as the capacity to test them have expanded since the beginning of the pandemic.
 Early on, generally only people with symptoms or who were seriously ill could get tested at all.

-But some public health experts say the increase is because some younger adults may perceive that they are less at risk than their parents or grandparents and are more likely to venture back into society as it reopens — that could mean going to restaurants or social gatherings or returning to the workplace.
+But some public health experts said the increase is because some younger adults may perceive they are less at risk than their parents or grandparents and are more likely to venture back into society as it reopens — that could mean going to restaurants or social gatherings or returning to the workplace.

-In Washington state, an outbreak in a nursing facility signaled the pandemic's arrival in the U.S. Now, nearly half of new coronavirus cases in the Seattle area are showing up in those in their 20s and 30s, according to a recent analysis of state data.
+In Washington state, an outbreak in a nursing facility signaled the pandemic's arrival in the United States.
+Now, nearly half of new coronavirus cases in the Seattle area are showing up in those in their 20s and 30s, according to a recent analysis of state data.

 "This creates a reservoir of disease moving around in the population, simmering, if you will," said Judith Malmgren, an epidemiologist at the University of Washington and author of the study that analyzed Washington's March and April age data.
 "This can spike to uncontrollable levels in more vulnerable adults very quickly."